 - Arranging for assets to be secured and protected for the duration of the administration.

-- Verifying the extent and value of the assets and liabilities of the estate and obtaining valuations.
+- Verifying the extent and value of the assets and liabilities of the estate and obtaining valuations where necessary.

 - Compiling an inventory of the estate.

-- Reporting the estate for inheritance tax purposes, calculating and arranging to pay inheritance tax.
+- Reporting the estate for inheritance tax purposes and if necessary, calculating and arranging to pay inheritance tax.

 - Undertaking the appropriate type of application for Grant of Probate/Letters of Administration.

 - Registering the Grant with the various institutions and collecting in the funds due to the estate and / or transferring assets to the beneficiaries.